The Soft Boys: Early band history

 The Soft Boys formed in 1976 in Cambridge, England, initially calling themselves Dennis and the Experts.
 Their first lineup comprised Hitchcock on guitar, Rob Lamb (half-brother of radio host and author Charlie Gillett) on guitar, Andy Metcalfe on bass, and Morris Windsor on drums.
 Alan Davies replaced Lamb after only four gigs in late 1976, and Kimberley Rew eventually replaced Davies.
 It was this lineup of Hitchcock, Rew, Metcalfe, and Windsor that recorded the Soft Boys' debut album, A Can of Bees, released 1979.

 Matthew Seligman replaced Metcalfe on bass in 1979.
 The band broke up in 1981 after the release of their second album, Underwater Moonlight.

 Post-Soft Boys and reunions

 Rew formed the more mainstream pop group Katrina and the Waves.
 Hitchcock went on to a prolific career with a similar whimsical, surrealistic style.
 In 1984, he formed Robyn Hitchcock and the Egyptians with fellow Soft Boys Morris Windsor and Andy Metcalfe and went on to tour and record for ten years.
-They were briefly joined by Rew, Jim Melton and Seligman in a re-formed the Soft Boys for a UK tour in 1994 to mark the release of a box set of their work.
+They were briefly joined by Rew, Jim Melton and Seligman in a re-formed Soft Boys for a UK tour in 1994 to mark the release of a box set of their work.
 They briefly came together again in 2001 without Metcalfe for the 20th anniversary of Underwater Moonlight and the release of a new album, 2002’s Nextdoorland.
 They disbanded once again in 2003.

 Seligman died in 2020 of complications from COVID-19.

+Circle Jerks cover

+"I Wanna Destroy You" was later re-recorded by the Circle Jerks with backing vocals from pop singer/songwriter Deborah Gibson.
+This version appears in their compilation album Oddities, Abnormalities and Curiosities.
+The video for the song was also featured on an episode of Beavis and Butt-Head.